openanalytics/rdepot-demo/README.md

 ## Installation

-1. Clone the RDepot repository and go to its directory
+1. Clone this repository and go to its root directory
 2. Launch RDepot using the following command:
 ```
 docker-compose up
 ```

 ## Logging in

-Once the RDepot is launched, you can open your browser and go to
+Once RDepot is launched, you can open your browser and navigate to
 ```
 http://localhost
 ```